CentralValleyModeling/centralvalleymodeling.github.io/docs/faq.md

 ### What happens if you have flooding events where physical limits are exceeded?

-There are flood zones for channels and reservoirs and limitations for CS3 on real-time operations.
+There are flood zones for channels and reservoirs and limitations for CalSim 3 on real-time operations.
 Flood zones have large negative weights which make flood events less likely to occur.
 In addition, CS3 uses channel flow limits, bypass channels and weir operations to deal with flood conditions.

 *Keywords: Linear Programming, Solver; physical capacity*